 Chicago is the second busiest airport in the world.
 Also making it one of the greatest hubs for getting around – both domestically and internationally.
 From Chicago you could easily hop to NYC, Boston and Philadelphia, or if you’re Europe bound, how about making Chicago your stopover?

 The city’s world-class theatre scene is both historic and unmissable.
 With such a prolific background, celebs swarm here to perform, direct or become a founder.
 Gary Sinise (of "Lutenant Daaaaan!"
 And Forest Gump fame) is a founder of Lincoln Park’s Steppenwolf Theatre Company, while Ross from Friends – professionally known as David Schwimmer - is the co-founder of the Lookingglass Theatre Company on Magnificent Mile.
-In 2018 he's set to direct the world premiere of Plantation!
+In 2018 he directed the world premiere of Plantation!

 It wouldn't be proper to visit Chicago and not take a gangster tour.
 Ask us about daily availability and delve into Chicago's grittier past.